We have changed! Effective from the 1st of March, we have changed our name to Waterlogic GB Limited. We have also

 3. DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

-As part of our initiative to identify and mitigate risk we conducted during 2017, detailed audits of and within our key suppliers in all our major countries of operation, including in China.
+As part of our initiative to identify and mitigate risk, we conducted during 2017, detailed audits of and within our key suppliers in all our major countries of operation, including in China.
 Our audit questionnaires covered key issues on applicable codes, practices and policies in place within our suppliers to identify and combat any risks of modern slavery and human trafficking.
-We plan to repeat this process at regular, meaningful intervals to maintain and improve open communications with our suppliers on this area of risk.
+We have repeated this process at regular, meaningful intervals to maintain and improve open communications with our suppliers on this area of risk.
 We regularly undertake thorough due diligence when engaging new suppliers.
-Our critical and high value suppliers have been working with Waterlogic for over 15 years, in most cases, and new potential suppliers are vetted and audited by the Supply Team and Quality Team ..
+Our critical and high value suppliers have been working with Waterlogic for over 15 years, in most cases, and new potential suppliers are vetted and audited by the Supply Team and Quality Teams.
 Audit reports of potential suppliers and existing suppliers include not only technical and engineering observations, but also Corporate Responsibility of the supplier.

 4. SUPPLIER ADHERENCE TO OUR VALUES AND ETHICS